awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 When you launch an environment using the [eb create](eb3-create.md) command of the Elastic Beanstalk Command Line Interface \(EB CLI\) and don't specify a service role through the `--service-role` option, Elastic Beanstalk creates the default service role `aws-elasticbeanstalk-service-role`\.
 If the default service role already exists, Elastic Beanstalk uses it for the new environment\.
 This is similar to what the Elastic Beanstalk console does\.

-As opposed to the console, you can't specify a managed updates service role using an EB CLI command option\.
-If you enable managed updates for your environment, set the managed updates service role though configuration options\.
-The following example enables managed updates and uses the default service role as a managed updates service role\.
+As opposed to the console, you can't specify a managed\-updates service role using an EB CLI command option\.
+If you enable managed updates for your environment, set the managed\-updates service role though configuration options\.
+The following example enables managed updates and uses the default service role as a managed\-updates service role\.

 **Example \.ebextensions/managed\-platform\-update\.config**